sachinar/Grafana-Prometheus-weave/README.md

 ### Deploying Grafana ###

 You can deploy [grafana](http://grafana.org/) by creating its deployment and service by running `kubectl create -f grafana-deployment.yaml` and `kubectl create -f grafana-service.yaml`.
-Feel free to explore via the kubectl command line and/or the Dashboard.
+You can then view it by running `kubectl get services --namespace=monitoring grafana -o yaml` Feel free to explore via the kubectl command line and/or the Dashboard.

-Go to  grafana by running `minikube service --namespace=monitoring grafana`.
 Username is `admin` and password is also `admin`.

 Let's add Prometheus as a datasource.
 * Click on the icon in the upper